Xarpeg Kotlin PEG Parser

 Online Parser Sample

 Enter mathematical expressions in the input field below and click "Evaluate" to see the results.
-This interactive demo lets you test arithmetic operations, variables, lambda functions, and more.
+This interactive demo lets you test arithmetic operations, variables, lambda functions, Python-style indent blocks, heredoc string literals, and more.
 Try the examples on the right to get started, or write your own expressions!

 Tip: Press Ctrl+Enter (or Cmd+Enter on Mac) to evaluate

-The parser evaluates expressions with arithmetic operations, comparison operators, ternary conditionals, variables, lambda expressions, and function calls.
+The parser evaluates programs with arithmetic operations, comparison operators, ternary conditionals, variable declarations, lambda expressions, function calls, indent-based function definitions, and heredoc string literals.
 Stack traces are shown for runtime errors.

-condition ? valueIfTrue : valueIfFalse - Assign variables:
+• Use ternary operator: condition ? valueIfTrue : valueIfFalse

-This grammar includes arithmetic operations, comparison operators, ternary conditionals, variables, lambda expressions, and function calls.
+This grammar includes arithmetic operations, comparison operators, ternary conditionals, variable declarations, reassignment, lambda expressions, function calls, indent-based function definitions, and heredoc string literals.

 Ternary <- (Equality _ '?' _ Equality _ ':' _ Equality) / Equality